LLNL/sundials/doc/arkode/guide/source/Usage/ERKStep_c_interface/User_callable.rst

 .. c:function:: int ERKStepSetFixedStep(void* arkode_mem, realtype hfixed)

-   Disabled time step adaptivity within ERKStep, and specifies the fixed time step size to use for all internal steps.
+   Disabled time step adaptivity within ERKStep, and specifies the fixed time step size to use for the following internal step(s).

    **Arguments:**
       * *arkode_mem* -- pointer to the ERKStep memory block.